PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - Photographed 4 bird specimens for loan
  - Photographed 2 insect specimens with temporary and current lables for potential format change
  - Photographed 8 Birds for report
- -Photographed 12 skulls and shells in light box.
+ - Photographed 12 skulls and shells in light box.
  - Photographed several different kinds of plant for contrast between light stand and light box image quality
  - Trained Hannah in basic photography workflow
+ - Developed tentative protocals for imaging insects and birds/mammals and mollusks
+ - Developed tentative protocols for imaging herbarium
+ - Developed tentative protocols for imaging wet collection
+ - Developed tentative protocols for imaging arthropods -Trouble shooting Lightbox work flow.
+ - Digitization material research and testing
+ - Photographing presentation specimens for mammals and molluscs.